foundry-rs/book/src/migrating-to-v1/deprecated-features.md

-## Deprecated features:
+## Deprecated features

-With foundry V1, we've decided to go ahead and start deprecating features that are considered anti-practices or might be misleading for developers.
-Deprecated means that while you can continue using these features, it is now a discouraged practice and you should plan on incrementally migrating away from using these.
+With foundry V1, we've started deprecating features that are considered anti-patterns or might be misleading and confusing for developers.
+Deprecated means that while you can continue using these features, it is now a discouraged practice and you should plan on migrating away from using these.

 ### Removing the Invariant keyword

-The invariant keyword has now been deprecated, and the new keyword is now `statefulFuzz`.
+The `invariant` test prefix has now been deprecated, and the new expected prefix `statefulFuzz`.
 This means that now writing tests in this manner is valid:

 ```solidity
 /// Old, deprecated way of declaring an invariant test